fallapple86/SearchEngine/README.md

 > java index *inputDir* *outputDir*

 ## Search Engine Web Application
-The Dict file, Mapping file, and the Post file generated from last step should be placed to the resources directory.
+The Dict file, Mapping file, and the Post file generated from the preprocessing step should be placed to the resources directory.